UniBioDicts/vsm-pubdictionaries/README.md

 In case of multiple specified `dictID`'s, multiple parallel queries like the above are sent, only changing the dictionary name.
 The `options.page` and `options.perPage` options correspond to the `page` and `per_page` parameters in the REST URL.

-When only the `options.filter.id` is properly defined (requesting specific ids in all PubDictionaries) or both `filter.id` and `filter.dictID` are properly defined (requesting specific ids in specific pubDictionaries), we send the following URL to the pubDictionaries server, using the `find_terms.json` endpoint:
+When only the `options.filter.id` is properly defined (requesting specific ids in all PubDictionaries) or both `filter.id` and `filter.dictID` are properly defined (requesting specific ids in specific PubDictionaries), we send the following URL to the PubDictionaries server, using the `find_terms.json` endpoint:
 ```
 https://pubdictionaries.org/find_terms.json?dictionaries=MONDO,ncbi_taxon&ids=2|5|http://purl.obolibrary.org/obo/MONDO_0024919
 ```